hanami/controller/README.md

 ## Rack integration

 Lotus::Controller is compatible with Rack.
 However, it doesn't mount any middleware.
-While a Lotus application's architecture is more web oriented, this framework is designed to build pure HTTP entpoints.
+While a Lotus application's architecture is more web oriented, this framework is designed to build pure HTTP endpoints.

 ## Thread safety